markedjs/marked/README.md

 We're introducing a new, limited badge: Defibrilator.

 One of these will be given to anyone who submits a PR testing an example not already covered by other PRs or our test suite.
-It's pretty simple (maybe), just following [this example](https://github.com/markedjs/marked/pull/1104).
+It's pretty simple (maybe), just follow [this example](https://github.com/markedjs/marked/pull/1104).

 1. Follow our [CONTRIBUTING](https://github.com/markedjs/marked/blob/master/CONTRIBUTING.md) guidelines.
 2. The test files must following the naming convention of cm_example_## (where `cm` indicates that it is the CommonMark Specification, `example` just means example, and the `##` should be replaced of the example number from the specification).